Limacus flavus: Distribution

-Behavior
+Illustrations from Martin Lister's 1694 book; the lower image of the genitalia identifies the slug as L. flavus, demonstrating its presence in Britain at that time.

+Limacus flavus is most likely to be native in some area around the Mediterranean but has evidently been spread by man much more widely, so a genetic analysis would be necessary to be more certain of its origin.
+It has long occurred throughout most of Europe (certainly in Britain in the 17th century), but in central and northern parts it is usually associated with cellars and drains.
+Elsewhere it has been recorded from Iraq, North Africa, Macaronesia, North America, Brazil, Chile, Uraguay, Bermuda, St Helena, South Africa, Madagascar, Réunion, China, Japan, Australia, New Zealand, Hawaii and other Pacific islands.

+In Ukraine it is expanding its range in the 21st century, possibly associated with global warming.
+In Central Europe, the cleaning up and sealing of old cellars has led to it being considered threatened, but night searching has suggested that it remains more widespread than at one time feared.
+In Ireland and Great Britain it appears to be being displaced by its congener L. maculatus.

+Behaviour

 Yellow slugs, like the majority of other land slugs, use two pairs of tentacles on their heads to sense their environment.
 The upper pair, called optical tentacles, is used to sense light.
 The lower pair, oral tentacles, provide the slug's sense of smell.
 Both pairs can retract and extend themselves to avoid hazards, and, if lost to an accident or predation, can be regrown.

 Like all slugs, the yellow slug moves relatively slowly, gliding along using a series of muscular contractions on the underside of its foot, which is lubricated with mucus, such that it leaves a slime trail behind it.

 Ecology

 This species feeds mostly on fungi, decaying matter, and vegetables.

 Habitat

 This species is strongly associated with human habitation, and is usually found in damp areas such as cellars, kitchens, and gardens or under stones.
 Generally speaking it is only seen at night, because it is nocturnal.
 Thus often it goes unnoticed and people are unaware of how (relatively) common the species is.